Log Splitter Safety

 9. Stop When Making Adjustments

-10. Only Operate With Adequate Lighting
+10. Operate in Adequate Lighting

 Likewise, it's not smart to operate in the dark.
-If you're working outdoors, and you got a late start, don't keep going when the sun descends below the horizon.
+If you're working outdoors and you got a late start, don't keep going when the sun descends below the horizon.

-Either light your work station with lamps or wait until the morning.
+Either light your workstation with lamps or wait until the morning.
 There's never a need to dangerously hurry through splitting wood.
-Often times, it could use a little more aging anyway.
+Oftentimes, it could use a little more aging anyway.

 So take your time, pay attention, keep the kids away, wear protective safety gear, don't operate under the influence, don't overwork your back, stop when adjusting, clear your area, and read the instructions.

-|While this is a general guide to help you split wood safely, Log Splitters Direct recommends that you always read and follow the instructions included with your log splitter to ensure your safety. |
+While this is a general guide to help you split wood safely, Log Splitters Direct recommends that you always read and follow the instructions included with your log splitter to ensure your safety.